This course is only available for students in the BA International Studies programme.

 Tutorials are held once every three weeks, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
-If you are unable to attend a session, please inform your tutor in advance.
-Being absent at more than one of the tutorial sessions will result in a lowering of your tutorial grade (40% of the end grade) with 1 point for each session missed after the first session.
+With online education, it is more important than ever to maintain communication and stay in touch with your study groups.
+For this reason, if you are unable to attend a session, it is required that you inform your tutor in advance.
 Please note that being absent at any tutorial session may have a negative impact on the grade of the assignment due for that particular tutorial session.
 This is at the discretion of the tutor.

 Poster presentation during the tutorial.

 To successfully complete the course, please take note of the following:

 The end grade of the course is established by determining the weighted average of Tutorial grade and Final Exam grade.